-Pursuant to the requirements of the Securities Act, as amended, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this Form S-3 Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in Cambridge, Massachusetts on October 17, 2000.
+Pursuant to the requirements of the Securities Act, as amended, the Registrant has duly caused this Amendment No. 2 to the Form S-3 Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in Cambridge, Massachusetts on November 15, 2000.

-IMMUNOGEN, INC.
+IMMU JNOGE N, 1 INC.

-By: /s/ MITCHEL SAYARE Mitchel Sayare, CHAIRMAN OF THE BOARD, PRESIDENT AND CHIEF EXECUTIVE OFFICER
+By: /s/ MITCHEL SAYARE

+Mitchel Sayare, CHAIRMAN OF THE

+BOARD, PRESIDENT AND

+CHIEF EXECUTIVE OFFICER